Lizhong-Liu/GFPP_DiD/README.md

   - We also use pandas to merge data and generate a merged .csv file (also saved in "data" folder):
     - Merged .csv table: school_merged.csv (just for future reference)
 - Regression analysis:
-  - We first apply the DiD model on the entire dataset, but find that in 2011, the physical fitness test records fluctuated greatly.
-This can be due to the fact that the way CDE records this data differently from 2011.
+  - We first apply the DiD model on the entire dataset, but find that in 2011, the physical fitness test records fluctuate greatly.
+This can be due to the fact that CDE records this data differently since 2011.
   - Thus, we resample the data, using data from 2011 to 2015, and include only the schools that have records in all these years.
 We then apply the DiD model again on the resampled data.
 This analysis serves as a robustness test to the first regression.
   - We do a second robustness test with the resampled data.
 In this regression, we use a fixed effect model.
 The results are quite robust.
   - To visually identify the differences between treatment and control group and the changes over time, we also apply data visualization on both the entire dataset and the resampled data.